 - Joao Bock Transactions Systems v.
 Silicon Valley Bank (C.D.
 California) – Represented Silicon Valley Bank in settlement negotiations involving a financial services patent that allegedly addressed a banking computer system limiting or restricting a business banking customer’s use of a business banking account or a business credit card account.

 - Net MoneyIN v.
-Major Financial Services Institution (D. Arizona) - Represented a major bank regarding financial services patents alleged to cover Internet authorization of bank credit cards.
+Major Bank (D. Arizona) - Represented a major bank regarding financial services patents alleged to cover Internet authorization of bank credit cards.
 The case was dismissed without prejudice after the bank won a motion for definite statement.

 - Katz Patent Matters (E.D.
 Pennsylvania) - Assisted approximately 12 Fortune 500 financial services companies (banks and insurance companies) adverse to the Ronald A. Katz Technology Licensing, L.P. (telephone call center with 50+ patent portfolio) in Pennsylvania district court litigation and PTO Director-ordered patent reexaminations.